CALL US! 1-415-766-2722 Fun@SanFranciscoJeepTours.com

 12 Fun Facts About the Sea Lions at PIER 39

 Since 1989, the sea lions of PIER 39 have been charming visitors with their playful antics, hearty barks, and undeniable charisma.
+What started as a few curious marine mammals hauling out on a dock has become one of the most-loved sights along San Francisco’s waterfront.
 Whether you’re a longtime fan or new to these whiskered wonders, here are 12 fun facts to celebrate their 35th anniversary at PIER 39!

 1. “We Came, We Barked, We Took Over!”